sheeriot/iotknow/hugo/iot/content/lorawan/01_lorawan.md

 ##### Shared RF Spectrum

-As LoRaWAN communications a shared medium (RF Spectrum), channel capacity may be shared by many devices.
+As LoRaWAN communications uses a shared medium (RF Spectrum), channel capacity may be shared by many devices.
 Large service deployments can result in channel capacity issues.
-High density wireless requires lower transmit levels and higher gateway capacities.
+High density wireless requires lowering transmit levels to allow for more gateways creating smaller "cells" (coverage areas).

 #### Network Server